catrinlam/Wellness-One/README.md

 ### Features Left to Implement

+- **Stress Management Tips**

+  - A concise list of practical stress management techniques, such as breathing exercises and time management tips, is included here.
+  - Users gain actionable advice that they can implement immediately to improve their mental well-being.

 - **Interactive Quiz**

   - A short, interactive quiz to help users identify their stress levels and receive personalised tips.